fcoomans/HTB-machines/Cypher/README.md

 KeyError: 'hash'
 ```

-The cypher query shown that shown also tells me that the password hash is a simple `sha1` hash.
+The cypher query shown also tells me that the password hash is a simple `sha1` hash.

 ```cypher
 MATCH (u:USER) -[:SECRET]-> (h:SHA1) WHERE u.name = 'admin' OR true RETURN u.name//' return h.value as hash